AlekSi/golang-tip/README.md

 ### .tar.gz

 > This example shows how to use golang-tip's .tar.gz release format within a GitHub Actions runner.
-We first purge an existing Golang installation.
+We first purge an existing Go installation.
 This Actions workflow takes approximately 12 seconds to run.

 ```yaml